Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Other reasons include an outdated OS which you can easily update to the latest version.

-When MSN Explorer fails to respond, switch to Opera, with all of your bookmarks and stored passwords, and use this well-organized browser for productivity.
+When MSN Explorer fails to respond, switch to Opera One, with all of your bookmarks and stored passwords.
+Opera One comes with the new tab islands and a native AI.

 How do I fix MSN explorer not responding?